Lady Mary Elizabeth Lascelles1

 Simon Ramsay, 16th Earl of Dalhousie was born on 17 October 1914.1 He was the son of Arthur George Maule Ramsay, 14th Earl of Dalhousie and Lady Mary Adelaide Heathcote-Drummond.1 He married Margaret Elizabeth Mary Stirling, daughter of Brig.-Gen. Archibald Stirling of Keir and Hon.
 Margaret Mary Fraser, on 26 June 1940.1 He died on 15 July 1999 at age 84.1

-He was educated at Eton College, Windsor, Berkshire, England.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, England.1 He fought in the Second World War, where he became a POW.1 He gained the rank of Major in the service of the 4/5th Battalion, Black Watch (Territorial Army).1 He was decorated with the award of the Military Cross (M.C.) in 1944.1 He held the office of Member of Parliament (M.P.)
-(Conservative) for Forfar between 1945 and 1950.1 He held the office of Chief Whip of the House of Commons between 1946 and 1948.1 He succeeded to the title of 16th Lord Ramsay of Carrington [S., 1633] on 3 May 1950.1 He succeeded to the title of 16th Earl of Dalhousie, co.
-Midlothian [S., 1633] on 3 May 1950.1 He succeeded to the title of 5th Baron Ramsay of Glenmark, co.
-Forfar [U.K., 1875] on 3 May 1950.1 He succeeded to the title of 17th Lord Ramsay of Dalhousie [S., 1619] on 3 May 1950.1 He held the office of Deputy Lieutenant (D.L.) of Angus in 1951.1 He was invested as a Officer, Most Venerable Order of the Hospital of St. John of Jerusalem (O.St.J.) in 1957.1 He was invested as a Knight Grand Cross, Order of the British Empire (G.B.E.) in 1957.1 He held the office of Governor-General of the Federation of Rhodesia and Nyasaland between 1957 and 1963.1 He was decorated with the award of the Knight Commander, Commandery of Central Africa.1 He held the office of Lord Chamberlain to HM Queen Elizabeth The Queen Mother between 1965 and 1992.1 He held the office of Justice of the Peace (J.P.) for Angus in 1967.1 He held the office of Lord-Lieutenant of Angus between 1967 and 1989.1 He was invested as a Knight, Order of the Thistle (K.T.) in 1971.1 He held the office of Chancellor of Dundee University between 1977 and 1992.1 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1978.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.1 He fought in the Second World War, where he became a POW.1 He gained the rank of Major in the 4/5th Battalion, Black Watch (Territorial Army.)1 He was awarded the Military Cross (M.C.) in 1944.1 He held the office of Member of Parliament (M.P.)
+(Conservative) for Forfar between 1945 and 1950.1 He held the office of Chief Whip of the House of Commons between 1946 and 1948.1 He succeeded as the 16th Lord Ramsay of Carrington [S., 1633] on 3 May 1950.1 He succeeded as the 16th Earl of Dalhousie, co.
+Midlothian [S., 1633] on 3 May 1950.1 He succeeded as the 5th Baron Ramsay of Glenmark, co.
+Forfar [U.K., 1875] on 3 May 1950.1 He succeeded as the 17th Lord Ramsay of Dalhousie [S., 1619] on 3 May 1950.1 He held the office of Deputy Lieutenant (D.L.) of Angus in 1951.1 He was appointed Officer, Most Venerable Order of the Hospital of St. John of Jerusalem (O.St.J.) in 1957.1 He was appointed Knight Grand Cross, Order of the British Empire (G.B.E.) in 1957.1 He held the office of Governor-General of the Federation of Rhodesia and Nyasaland between 1957 and 1963.1 He was awarded the Knight Commander, Commandery of Central Africa.1 He held the office of Lord Chamberlain to HM Queen Elizabeth The Queen Mother between 1965 and 1992.1 He held the office of Justice of the Peace (J.P.) for Angus in 1967.1 He held the office of Lord-Lieutenant of Angus between 1967 and 1989.1 He was appointed Knight, Order of the Thistle (K.T.) in 1971.1 He held the office of Chancellor of Dundee University between 1977 and 1992.1 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1978.1

 Children of Simon Ramsay, 16th Earl of Dalhousie and Margaret Elizabeth Mary Stirling